 Anxiety and Mental Causes for Loss of Appetite

-Anxiety isn't just a chemical reaction, it's also a state of mind.
-How you think when you're anxious can impact how you eat - or don't eat.
+Anxiety isn’t just a chemical reaction, it’s also a state of mind.
+How you think when you’re anxious can impact how you eat – or don’t eat.
 When some people have too much going on, they try to save time by skipping meals.
-They may also simply prioritize other concerns over their need to eat, and they more or less forget about their dietary needs, especially while experiencing decreased appetite.
+They may also simply prioritize other concerns over their need to eat, and they more or less forget about their dietary needs, especially while experiencing loss of appetite.
 For other people, not eating can be a way of proving to themselves, in the face of their anxiety, that they can feel something.
 This can lead to eating disorders, as will be discussed in the following section.

 Anxiety has been linked to the beginning of many eating disorders.
 As someone feels that areas of their life are out of control, they struggle to gain control in any way that they can.
 For some, this includes not allowing food to control them.
 This behavior then leads to disorders like bulimia nervosa or anorexia nervosa.
 Other people will try to use food as a reward system for getting something done but can have so much to do that they never feel that they “deserve” to eat.

 If you believe that you have an eating disorder, you can get help right away by calling a 24-hour hotline.
 However, if your eating disorder is the result of anxiety, you will need to combat your anxiety in order to gain ground on your eating disorder.
 Consider reaching out to your healthcare provider or another mental and emotional health expert if this is impacting your loss of appetite.
 We will discuss more options for this at the end of the article.

 What Are the Negative Effects of Loss of Appetite?